How to Use External Ssd As Scratch Disk Photoshop? 10 Steps!

 Firstly, the read/write speed of the external drive must be fast enough to handle high-resolution images and rendering tasks.

-Secondly, it is important that the connection between your computer and the SSD is stable so that data transfers do not get interrupted.
+Secondly, the connection between your computer and the SSD must be stable so that data transfers do not get interrupted.

 Lastly, if you plan on storing large files or working with multiple layers in Photoshop on an external drive, make sure you have sufficient storage capacity available for those files.